 The amount and complexity of information produced in science, engineering, business, and everyday human activity is increasing at staggering rates.
 The goal of this course is to expose you to visual representation methods and techniques that increase the understanding of complex data.
 Visualization for data discovery and communication is an important part of the data science pipeline.
 Good visualizations not only present a visual interpretation of data, but do so by improving comprehension, communication, and decision making.

 The course begins by bootstrapping your web development skills, moves on to fundamentals of perception, introduces data types you will encounter, and then focuses on visualization techniques and methods for a broad range of data types.
 An integral component of the course are regular design critiques and redesigns that will hone your skills in understanding, critiquing and developing visualization techniques.

-The course is offered in the fall term 2020 at the University of Utah in two variants: CS-5630 for undergraduates and CS-6630 for graduate students, with a special section of CS-6630 (002) designated for the data science certificate students.
+The course is offered in the fall term 2020 at the University of Utah in three variants: CS-5630 and DS-4630 for undergraduate computer science and data science students; and CS-6630 for graduate students, with a special section of CS-6630 (002) designated for the data science certificate students.
 Classes start on Tuesday, August 25.